carlos-menezes/duga/README.md

 Its name pays homage to [Duga](https://en.wikipedia.org/wiki/Duga_radar), an over-the-horizon radar system used in the Soviet Union as part of its early-warning radar network for missile defense.
 Two operational duga radars were deployed, with one near Chernobyl and Liubech in the Ukrainian SSR, and the other in eastern Siberia.

 > [!WARNING]
 > duga is a work in progress.
 At the moment, VODs and Series are not supported.
+Livestreams are only supported via Xtream codes.

 ## Getting Started